Moc/wrapper/README.md

 It is plugin is based on the "Wrap" plugin which was released early 2004, with its latest update dating back to 2006 (version 0.9.2).
 See credits below.

 Wrapper aims to provide the same functionaliy using the newest e107 standards as well as current browser standards.
-It is therefore specifically designed to work with e107 v2.x.
+It is therefore specifically designed to work with e107 v2.x and, in fact, it will not work on e107 v1.x.

 ## How to get help? ##